JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 _Sealed_ classes represent restricted class hierarchies that provide more control over inheritance.
 All subclasses of a sealed class are known at compile time.
 No other subclasses may appear after a module with the sealed class is compiled.
-For example, third-party clients can't extend your sealed class in their code. iThus, each instance of a sealed class has a type from a limited set that is known when this class is compiled.
+For example, third-party clients can't extend your sealed class in their code.
+Thus, each instance of a sealed class has a type from a limited set that is known when this class is compiled.

 In some sense, sealed classes are similar to enum classes: the set of values for an enum type is also restricted, but each enum constant exists only as a _single instance_, whereas a subclass